AliceO2Group/WebUi/docs/tutorial/time-server.md

 The export keyword of the `Model` class allows it to be improted in other files - see more information on [import/export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

-Extend the constructor with additional variables to define the full model.
-The model consists of a local counter `count`, the current `date`.
+Extend the constructor with additional variables to define the full model:
+- `count` - local counter
+- `date` - the current
+- `ws` - WebSocket client (to be defined in the next steps)
 ```js
   constructor() {
     super();